Elias201478/googol.exe-open-source/README.md

 i heard someone skids my trojan or my payloads so, i feel sad about it.

-however, if you take the whole code or all gdi or every payloads youll have to make it open-source With GPL 3.0/GNU and give me credit. or if your skidding any gdi effect or **i don't able you!** and admit that you are breaking the terms form the license! and you also cant make the malware private. respect my code please.
+however, if you take any part of the code you'll have to Make the entire source code of your project available to everyone With GPL 3.0/GNU and give me credit. or if your skidding any gdi effect or **i don't able you!** and admit that you are breaking the terms form the license! and you also cant make the malware private. respect my code please.